 I confess that I'm very new to Go, having written my first serious Go program less than a year ago, but I believe that it is an excellent language choice, especially for distributed systems.
 AusOcean has therefore standardized on Go for all of our software development (although we use a little bit of Python and C++ for projects developed by others.)

-All of our software is available from bitbucket.org/ausocean.
-Our three main repositories are:
+All of our software is available from bitbucket.org/ausocean, all pure Go unless mentioned otherwise.
+Our main repositories are:

 The latter is brand new and mostly empty, so watch this space!